 The rest of the paper is structured as follows.
-In Section \ref{Section: Event Study Identification of Causal Effects} we conduct a review of the high-frequency event study literature and detail a few empirical examples, present our identification results and discuss robustness to information leakage.
-Section \ref{Section: Properties-of-the OLS ES} presents the asymptotic properties of the OLS event study estimator.
-Section \ref{Section: Empirical Procedure Identification} proposes a sensitivity analysis to verify the identification conditions in the context of an empirical example and discusses some identification issues in event study regressions that involve Blue Chip forecasts.
-We conclude in Section \ref{Section Conclusions}.
+Section \ref{Section: Event Study Identification of Causal Effects} reviews the high-frequency event study literature, presents several empirical examples, introduces our identification results, and discusses robustness to information leakage.
+Section \ref{Section: Properties-of-the OLS ES} establishes the asymptotic properties of the OLS event study estimator.
+Section \ref{Section: Bounds on bias, coverage, bias-aware} derives bounds on the asymptotic bias, examines the worst-case asymptotic coverage properties of confidence intervals based on the OLS event study estimator, and proposes bias-aware inference.
+Section \ref{Section: Empirical Procedure Identification} develops a sensitivity analysis to assess the identification conditions, applies both the sensitivity analysis and our inference results to an empirical example, and discusses identification issues in event study regressions involving Blue Chip forecasts.
+Section \ref{Section Conclusions} concludes.